Biometria-se/grizzly/README.md

 The easiest way to start contributing to this project is to have [Visual Studio Code](https://code.visualstudio.com/) (with "Remote - Containers" extension) and [docker](https://www.docker.com/) installed.
 The project comes with a `devcontainer`, which encapsulates everything needed for a development environment.

-It is also possible to use a python virtual environment where both `requirements.txt` and `requirements-dev.txt` is installed.
+It is also possible to use a python virtual environment where `requirements.txt` and `requirements-dev.txt` is installed, and also preferbly the IBM MQ client dependencies and `requirements-extras.txt`.